haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

+- there's a TODO in processBindings about how to handle expanding documentation values

 Next up
 - implement some more of the bindings from modalbindings.js
 - start dogfooding (we need to answer the question: is this working well enough for this implementation to be viable)